tifapp/FitnessProject/README.md

 Second, download the Expo Go App on the Play Store/App Store, to test the application locally.

-1. To use the app, you must scan the given QR code or link from the terminal using the Expo Go app.
+- To use the app, you must scan the given QR code or link from the terminal using the Expo Go app.

-## Manually Testing the App

-- Use “expo start”/“expo start --tunnel”

-- Scan the QR code on your testing device or open the tunnel URL by clicking on the link

-- Create a new user, or use the test account to enter sandbox mode
+- Afterwards, create a new user, or use the test account to enter sandbox mode

   - [cse115bdevelopers@gmail.com](mailto:cse115bdevelopers@gmail.com)
   - cse115bdeveloper